-Using homework help sites, coping answers from the Internet or a colleague in any exam is considering cheating.
+Using homework help sites, copying answers from the Internet, or a colleague in any exam is considered cheating.

-Plagiarism or cheating on assignments/deliverables, tests and exams will results in an "F" (0 points) on the assignments/deliverables, tests, or exams, very likely resulting in a lower or possibly a failing final grade in the course.
-No retakes.
-In the case where the cheating or plagiarism was premeditated or planned, students may receive an "F" for the course.
+Plagiarism or cheating on assignments/deliverables, tests, and exams will result in an "F" (0 points) on the assignments/deliverables, tests, or exams, very likely resulting in a lower or possibly a failing final grade in the course.
+No retakes are allowed.
+In the case where the cheating or plagiarism was premeditated/planned, students may receive an "F" for the course and will be reported to the Dean of Students office.